Nicktoons (UK & Ireland): History

-In the autumn of 2022, the network began taking on several temporary brandings reflected in electronic program guides in concert with month-long marathons of several series, including Nick SpongeBob, Nick Horrid Henry and Nick Loud House.
+In the autumn of 2022, the network began taking on several temporary brandings reflected in electronic program guides in concert with month-long marathons of several series, including NickSpongeBob, NickHorrid Henry and NickLoud House.

 On 31 October 2022, Sky sold its stake in Nickelodeon UK, including Nicktoons, to Paramount.

+In March 2026 and the summer holidays the channel had temporarily rebranded into NickAlvinnn!!!, as the show's first pop-up channel.
+This shows non stop ALVINNN!
+And The Chipmunks content.

 Sister channels

-Nicktoonsters
+Nicktoonsters (closed)

 On 18 August 2008, a new spin-off channel to Nicktoons was launched under the title of Nicktoonsters.
 The channel was exclusive to Sky.
 The channel broadcast older programming which was dropped from the main Nicktoons schedule prior to launch.
 It took up half the time of a channel space shared with Comedy Central Extra +1.
 The channel closed on 31 July 2009 and was replaced with a 1-hour timeshift of Nicktoons, Nicktoons Replay on 1 August 2009.

-Nicktoons Replay
+Nicktoons Replay (closed)

 A +1 feed of Nicktoons known as Nicktoons Replay launched in place of Nicktoonsters on 1 August 2009.
 It was known as Nicktoons +1.
 The channel was discontinued 1 October 2012, with Comedy Central Extra +1 again in full control of the channel slot's airtime.
 Nicktoons Replay's old EPG position was used to launch a one-hour timeshift of Nick Jr., titled Nick Jr. +1.